The content has been shared, if you want to share this content with other users click here.

 "We know that there is little time and that the challenge is big," he said.
 "By the end of the month we will disclose the [privatization] model.
 We are looking into the matter on a daily basis."

-He said the government has yet to decide which hydroelectric plants will be included in the transaction but confirmed that investors would pay an upfront fee, or signature bonus, to secure the assets.
-As a sweetener, the government has promised to offer more attractive electricity prices.
+He said the government has yet to decide which hydroelectric plants will be included in the process, though the Itaipu binational plant has already been excluded.
+As a sweetener, the government has promised to offer more attractive electricity prices in new contracts.